ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <MergeInfographic />

 It's important to remember that initially, the [Beacon Chain](/upgrades/beacon-chain/) shipped separately from [Mainnet](/glossary/#mainnet).
-Ethereum Mainnet - with all it's accounts, balances, smart contracts, and blockchain state - continues to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain runs in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
+Ethereum Mainnet - with all its accounts, balances, smart contracts, and blockchain state - continues to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain runs in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
 The approaching Merge is when these two systems finally come together, and proof-of-work is replaced permanently by proof-of-stake.

 Let's consider an analogy.
 Imagine Ethereum is a spaceship that isn't quite ready for an interstellar voyage.
 With the Beacon Chain, the community has built a new engine and a hardened hull.
 After significant testing, it's almost time to hot-swap the new engine for the old mid-flight.
 This will merge the new, more efficient engine into the existing ship, ready to put in some serious lightyears and take on the universe.